Lyman Duff: Chief Justice of Canada

-Impact
+Legacy

 Duff employed a conservative form of statutory interpretation.
-In a 1935 Supreme Court judgment, he detailed how judges should interpret statutes:
+In a 1935 Supreme Court of Canada judgment, he detailed how judges should interpret statutes:

 Duff has been called a "master of trenchant and incisive English," who "wrote his opinions in a style which bears comparison with Holmes or Birkenhead."
-A former assistant of Duff, Kenneth Campbell, argued that Duff was "frequently ranked as the equal of Justices Holmes and Brandeis of the United States Supreme Court," and Gerald Le Dain asserted that Duff "is generally considered to have been one of Canada's greatest judges."
-Other writers have taken a less favourable view, instead arguing that Duff's reputation is largely unearned; his biographer concluded that he was not an original thinker, but essentially a "talent student and exponent of the law rather than a creator of it."
+A former assistant of Duff, Kenneth Campbell, argued that Duff was "frequently ranked as the equal of Justices Holmes and Brandeis of the United States Supreme Court".
+Gerald Le Dain, an academic and later a judge on the Supreme Court, asserted that Duff "is generally considered to have been one of Canada's greatest judges."
+Other writers have taken a less favourable view, instead arguing that Duff's reputation is largely unearned; his biographer concluded that he was not an original thinker, but essentially a "talented student and exponent of the law rather than a creator of it."

 More recent commentary has focused on Duff's legal formalism and its effect on Canadian federalism.
-Bora Laskin attacked Duff's decisions, arguing that Duff used circular reasoning and hid his policy-laden decisions behind the doctrine of stare decisis.
+A later successor Chief Justice of Canada, Bora Laskin attacked Duff's decisions, arguing that Duff used circular reasoning and hid his policy-laden decisions behind the doctrine of stare decisis.
 As well, Lionel Schipper noted that, in reviewing Duff's judgments, it was:

+In their 1985 review of the history of the Supreme Court of Canada, Snell and Vaughan note that Duff was "most famous justice in the history of the institution [of the Supreme Court of Canada]."